a8m/rql/README.md

 	</a>
 </p>

-RQL is a resource query language for Go.
+RQL is a resource query language for REST.
 It provides a simple and light-weight API for adding dynamic querying capabilities to web-applications that use SQL-based database.
 It functions as the connector between the HTTP handler and the DB engine, and manages all validations and translations for user inputs.

 <p align="center">
   <img src="assets/diagram.png" alt="rql diagram">